nbeaver/why-linux-is-better/why-linux-is-better.rst

-`Live versions`_ of Linux are full operating systems, able to mount and repartition disks, connect to the internet and run a web browser, and (for persistent live USB flash drives) retain settings and data on the next boot-up.
+`Live versions`_ of Linux are full operating systems, able to mount and repartition disks, connect to the internet and run a web browser, and (for `persistent live USB flash drives`_) retain settings and data on the next boot-up.
-Some live Linux distributions, such as `Puppy Linux`_, are lightweight enough that they default to `running from a RAM disk`_, and consequently have faster disk I/O than an OS that must access a spinning hard drive.

 .. _Live versions: http://www.linux.com/directory/Distributions/livecd
+.. _persistent live USB flash drives: http://askubuntu.com/questions/295701/what-would-be-the-differences-between-a-persistent-usb-live-session-and-a-instal

+Some live Linux distributions, such as `Puppy Linux`_, are lightweight enough that they default to `running from a RAM disk`_, and consequently have much faster disk I/O than an OS that must access a spinning hard drive.
+(This comes at the cost of disk space being limited by RAM.
+There's no reason you can't mount an internal or external drive to store files, though.)

 .. _Puppy Linux: http://puppylinux.org/
 .. _running from a RAM disk: https://en.wikipedia.org/wiki/List_of_Linux_distributions_that_run_from_RAM